Chico, California: Government

-Chico was designated to be the provisional capital of California if a disaster occurred that would cause evacuation of Sacramento after a Civil Defense exercise named Operation Chico was deemed a success.
+Chico was designated to be the provisional capital of California if a disaster occurred that would cause evacuation of Sacramento after a civil defense exercise named Operation Chico was deemed a success.
 No person shall produce, test, maintain, or store within the city a nuclear weapon, component of a nuclear weapon, nuclear weapon delivery system, or component of a nuclear weapon delivery system under penalty of Chapter 9.60.030 of the Chico Municipal Code.

 Education

 The Chico Unified School District serves all of the greater Chico area, including areas not within the city limits.
-Public high schools include Chico High School and Pleasant Valley High School.
+Public high schools include Chico High School, Pleasant Valley High School and Inspire School of Arts and Sciences.

 In 1998, city voters approved a bond to build a third comprehensive high school that was to be called Canyon View High School.
 However, after a long search for a suitable site, the school district opted not to build the new high school, a decision based largely on declining enrollment figures.
 The money from the bond has now been used to improve the Chico and Pleasant Valley high schools.